With a decision on the future of Ulster Bank in Ireland imminent, what do customers need to know?

 The good news is that there are currently nine other current account providers in Ireland so there has never been more choice and opening a new account has never been easier.
-KBC and Revolut both allow you to do it from the comfort of your home through their mobile apps while AIB and BOI have vastly streamlined their processes over the past few years too.
+KBC, N26 and Revolut allow you to do it from the comfort of your home through their mobile apps while AIB and BOI have vastly streamlined their processes over the past few years too.

 Think carefully about what it is you value in a current account.
 Do you simply want the one with the fewest fees, or are things like mobile payments, an app, access to a branch network and reward schemes also important?

 There may also be some type of campaign among the existing providers for your business.
 This is what happened when Halifax exited the market in 2010 and when Dankse closed its retail operations in 2013 and PTSB tried to court their business.

 There is a current account switching code of conduct in place from the Central Bank that all banks must follow to make switching accounts easier, which you could also use.
-While this usually means that switching is relatively straightforward and quick, it remains to be seen how it would hold up if tens of thousands of Ulster Bank customers all tried to leave at the same time.
+While this usually means that switching is relatively straightforward and quick, it remains to be seen how it would hold up if tens of thousands of Ulster Bank customers all try to leave at the same time.

 Account holders with an overdraft with Ulster Bank who are in debit will also have to make arrangements on how to pay that back before they close their account while you’ll also need to ensure that your new provider is happy to give you an overdraft too.

 Use our free current account comparison tool to compare fees and features across all the main providers.